xsodus/csv-2-json-assignment/README.md

 I've created this project following the instruction in Module 1 Assignment Lab: CSV to JSON Converter.

-My main idea is to use `csvtojson`library to convert csv data to json.
-I also used `jest` library to implement the unit test script to ensure all function is working correctly before running the main script.
+My main idea is to use `csvtojson` library to convert csv data to json.
+I also used `jest` library to implement the unit test script to ensure all functions are working correctly before running the main script.

 # Setup & Running Guide:
 1. Install NodeJs.